-3) Using SEC Pricing as of December 31, 2017, there were 80 gross PUD locations associated with projects in the Piceance basin.
+(3) Using SEC Pricing as of December 31, 2017, there were 80 gross PUD locations associated with projects in the Piceance basin.
 Subsequent to year end, as a result of increasingly negative local gas pricing differentials, we revised our current development plan to exclude these Piceance locations.

-(4) On November 30, 2018, we sold our non-core oil and gas properties and related assets located in the East Texas Basin.
+(4) On October 17, 2018, we signed an agreement to sell our non-core oil and gas properties and related assets located in the East Texas Basin.
+We anticipate closing this sale in the fourth quarter of 2018.